We are introducing two new elements into the daily routine. A basic stretching routine and a short glute activation series.

 To maximise your results, each position should be held for a gentle 30-second stretch.
 You should feel a light stretching sensation in the muscle but never any joint or back pain.

-WARNING: Make sure you use a soft, thick cushion to protect your knees.
-These stretches should always be comfortable.
 Always do this stretching routine after your foam rolling and prior to any strength training exercises.
 This routine takes approximately three minutes to complete.

 A couch cushion, folded up yoga-mat or thick pillow are typically more than adequate to protect your knees when kneeling on the ground.
 If this still give you some pain, try a higher density foam cushion.
 We recommend this cushion as it is quite thick and has a handle to be easily taken with you to sporting events/practice.